xiadingZ/video-caption.pytorch/README.md

 3. test

-    due to the restriction of pytorch `DataParallel`, if you train the model with *n* gpus, you should use *n* gpus to load it.

 ```
 python eval.py --mode test --model S2VTAttModel --saved_model data/save7/model_best.pth --gpu 2,3,4 --dim_hidden 1024 --dim_vid 1536 --dim_word 512 --feats_dir data/feats/incepv4
 ```